remnrem/luna-doc/docs/ref/hypnograms.md

 !!! warning "Interpretation of constrained hypnogram statistics"
-    Obviously, certain metrics such as cycle-based analysis will be meaningless when applied to shorter segements of a whole night of sleep.
+    Obviously, certain metrics such as cycle-based analysis will be meaningless when applied to shorter segments of a whole night of sleep.
 Many of these additional metrics can be skipped by adding the `verbose=T` option, which will only output core baseline and stage-specific duration metrics.